heinzwittenbrink/intro-cs/README.md

 # intro-cs
-Content strategy - an introductory presentation
+Content strategy and technical communication - an introductory presentation